rpicard/lsciphers/README.md

 Ciphersuites supported in SSL 3.0 have the `SSL_` prefix from [RFC 6101](https://tools.ietf.org/html/rfc6101), so if you want to make sure a server isn't supporting SSL at all you can `grep` the output for `SSL`.

 Pull requests and issues are welcome.
+I do plan on maintaining this tool.